 - Media Function Specifications: Specification of the media function to be applied to the media stream as requested by the application layer, which includes:

-- Media Function Type: The value is set based on the type of the media function required, e.g. "DC media function type or AR media function type.
+- Media Function Type: The value is set based on the type of the media function required, e.g. "DC media function type, Audio, Video or AR media function type.

 - Media Function Description: Application specific media function description specifying how the media function shall handle and process the media stream.
 Data content depends on type of media function.

+If the Media Function Type is "Audio" or "Video", then the Media Function Description incudes:

+- Codecs and Formats;

 If the Media Function Type is "DC Media Function", then the Media Function Description incudes: